|Title:||Seen from the underworld|

 Back in 1990, Enslaved founders Grutle Kjellson and Ivar Bjørnson met once in their local rehearsal room, located in Haugesund, on the west-coast of Norway, between Stavanger and Bergen.

-First official release of these amazing Blackend Viking Death Metal gathering was the famous split-album „Hordanes Land“/„Emperor“.
+First official publication of these amazing Blackened Viking Death Metal gathering was the famous split-release „Hordanes Land/Emperor“.

 The debut album „Vikingligr Veldi“ was recorded in Grieghallen studio, which was at the peak of its days of glory in this period.